maneesha/pelicanblog/content/2013/about_this_site.md

 $ pip install pelican markdown
 ```
 A few other things came with that, so running pip freeze (which sends a list of all installed Python packages to stout) gives me this:

+!!! note
+    2020-06-20: Many of these packages will have updated versions.

 ```
 blinker==1.4